mautamu/leftwm_wiki/Config.md

 # Modkey

 The modkey is the most important setting.
 It is used by many other settings and controls how key bindings work.
-For more info please read [this](https://stackoverflow.com/questions/19376338/xcb-keyboard-button-masks-meaning) post on x11 Mod keys
+For more info please read [this](https://stackoverflow.com/questions/19376338/xcb-keyboard-button-masks-meaning) post on x11 Mod keys.

 Default: `modkey = "Mod4"`  (windows key)

 Example: `modkey = "Mod1"`

+# Mousekey

+The mousekey is similarly quite important.
+This value can be used to determine which key, when held, can assist a mouse drag in resizing or moving a floating window or making a window float or tile.
+For more info please read [this](https://stackoverflow.com/questions/19376338/xcb-keyboard-button-masks-meaning) post on x11 Mod keys.

+Default: `mousekey = "Mod4"`  (windows key)

+Example: `mousekey = "Mod1"`

 # Tags